Hithyshini8/OIBSIP_WebDevelopment_Task1/README.md

 # OIBSIP_WebDevelopment_Task1
-I built as part of my internship at Oasis Infobyte.
+I built this project as part of my internship at Oasis Infobyte.
 The calculator performs basic arithmetic operations like addition, subtraction, multiplication, and division.
 It includes a responsive layout and intuitive interface.

 # 🧮 Calculator – OIBSIP Level 2 Task 1